ho-cyber/Auto-Meme-Generator-using-GPT-3-and-DALLE-2/README.md

 This project uses a mix of typescript and javascript NextJS with axios for API requests (npx create-next-app@latest).

 I also use Github Codespaces for remote programming and Github CLI to push changes.

-# Time it took

-It took about 20 minutes to make the entire thing so it's not perfect.
-It was also done in a distracting class which makes it harder to focus.